Get Started

 Claude Code: 2048-Character Limit

-lean-ctx handles this automatically: lean-ctx init --agent claude installs the full instructions as a Claude Rules file (~/.claude/rules/lean-ctx.md) and an Agent Skill (~/.claude/skills/lean-ctx/).
+LeanCTX handles this automatically: lean-ctx init --agent claude maintains a managed block in ~/.claude/CLAUDE.md and installs an Agent Skill (~/.claude/skills/lean-ctx/) whose full documentation loads on demand.
 Claude Code loads these without any character cap.

 # Automatic (recommended) - run during init: